subinamehta/asms2017/index.md

 **Galaxy-P platform for multi-omics!**

 #### ***Not just for genomics anymore: Galaxy for multi-omics analysis***
 _Did you think that Galaxy is just for genomic data analysis?
 Not anymore.
 Come to this workshop to learn how Galaxy can be used for Mutli-omic data analysis (proteogenomic and metaproteomic) and also applications that cross the ‘omic domains.
-This workshop will provide attendees the opportunity to take Galaxy for a 'test drive' in analyzing MS-based proteomics data.
-Attendees will have the opportunity to access a Galaxy instance and a walk through of GalaxyP workflows for proteogenomic and metaproteomic data analysis.
-An overview of the current state of software available in Galaxy for proteomics and multi-omics applications will also be provided._
+This hands-on workshop will guide participants through the essential steps for using Galaxy for the analysis of MS-based proteomics data, focusing on protein identification and more advanced multi-omic applications.
+Workflows from emerging applications integrating genomic and proteomic data (such as proteogenomics and metaproteomics) will also be demonstrated._

+_In order to extend the reach of these workflows to the greater community, the Galaxy-P team has partnered with both the JetStream cyberinfrastructure resource (http://jetstream-cloud.org/) and Amazon Web Services (https://aws.amazon.com)._

 **Target Audience**: _Core directors, personnel, data scientists and researchers interested in proteomics, multi-omics and microbiome research.
 Previous experience with Galaxy or other informatics solutions is not necessary._